iris-hep/analysis-grand-challenge/workshops/agctools2022/statistical-inference/README.md

 ## Distributed inference with pyhf and funcX

+As pyhf is a Python **library** a user can easily write functions with its [API][pyhf API docs] that allow for specialized operations and inference.
+This allows for pyhf to pair well with tools like [`funcX`][funcX docs] that allow for distributed computation to create a (fitting) Function as a Service workflow for inference.

+> funcX is a distributed Function as a Service (FaaS) platform that enables flexible, scalable, and high performance remote function execution.
+Unlike centralized FaaS platforms, funcX allows users to execute functions on heterogeneous remote computers, from laptops to campus clusters, clouds, and supercomputers.

-Use pyhf and funcX to perform distributed statistical inference on the probability models of the ATLAS Run 2 search for direct production of electroweakinos [DOI: [10.1140/epjc/s10052-020-8050-3](https://doi.org/10.1140/epjc/s10052-020-8050-3)] [published on HEPData][1Lbb HEPData].
+This workshop demo will show how to use pyhf and funcX to perform distributed statistical inference on the probability models of the ATLAS Run 2 search for direct production of electroweakinos [DOI: [10.1140/epjc/s10052-020-8050-3](https://doi.org/10.1140/epjc/s10052-020-8050-3)] [published on HEPData][1Lbb HEPData].

+**N.B.**:
+For simplicity and to focus on the end user experience, this demo will not cover deploying a `funcX` endpoint to an HPC facility (like the [University of Chicago RIVER cluster][RIVER webpage] that will be used today.)
+For demonstrations that include endpoint deployment see the `funcX` resources at the end of this section.
+`funcX` also requires a [Globus](https://www.globus.org/) account for data transfer.
+You probably already have Globus access through your institution, so if you'd like to try this demo for yourself afterwards attempt to [login now to check](https://app.globus.org/).

 ### Setup

+On the Open Data coffea-casa cluster being used today all the relevant dependencies are available in the default pod environment.
-Create a Python virtual environment and install the dependencies defined in `requirements.txt`
+To **locally** create an environment with the necessary runtime dependencies create a Python virtual environment and install the dependencies defined in `requirements.txt`

 ```console
 $ python -m venv venv